iagrawal25/Lab-report-2/Lab-Report-2.md

 ![Image](ss2.png)

-* Now, if I enter 'add-message?s=hey_there' the webpage will add this new string in a new line and display the message.
+* Now, if I enter 'add-message?s=whats_up' the webpage will add this new string in a new line and display the message.

 ![Image](ss3.png)